nkonev/ksql-example/readme.md

 4. Pull select https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-pull-query/ (from table, for request/response) - a client pulls a table.
 Pulls the current value from the materialized view and terminates.
 The result of this statement is not persisted in a Kafka topic.
 By default, only key is supported in `WHERE` clause https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-pull-query/#where-clause-guidelines.
 5. Push select https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-push-query/ (from stream, for subscription on changes) - a stream pushes to client.
 The result of this statement isn't persisted in a Kafka topic.
 Unlike persistent queries, push queries are not shared.
 If multiple clients submit the same push query, ksqlDB computes independent results for each client.
 6. Window types https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#window-types
+7. Is offset possible in Kafka Stream / KSQL ? - No. If a node dies, all of those messages have to be replayed from the topic and inserted into the database.
+It’s only once all of these mutations are done that the processing can start again. https://www.jesse-anderson.com/2019/10/why-i-recommend-my-clients-not-use-ksql-and-kafka-streams/

 # Deal with users
 ```